Cheaper Home Batteries Program

 What if my battery system is larger than 50 kWh?

 You can install systems larger than 50 kWh, but the rebate only applies to the first 50 kWh of usable capacity.
-From 1 May 2026, the tiered structure also applies: full rebate on the first 14 kWh, 60% on capacity from 14 to 28 kWh, and 15% on capacity from 28 to 50 kWh.
+Under the current tiered structure: the first 14 kWh receives the full rebate rate, capacity from 14 to 28 kWh receives 60%, and capacity from 28 to 50 kWh receives 15%.
 We’ll help you determine the optimal sizing to maximise both your rebate and long-term value.

 Can I add more batteries later and get another rebate?